 After you have obtained a Form DS-2019, you may then apply for a J-1 visa through the U.S. Department of State at a U.S. embassy or consulate.
 The waiting time for an interview appointment for applicants can vary, so submitting your visa application as early as possible is strongly encouraged (though you may not enter the United States in J-1 status more than 30 days before your program begins).

-Some J-1 nonimmigrants enter the United States specifically to work (as a researcher, nanny, etc.) while others do not.
+Some J-1 nonimmigrants enter the United States specifically to work while others do not.
 Employment is authorized for J-1 nonimmigrants only under the terms of the exchange program.
 Please check with your sponsoring agency for more information on any restrictions that may apply to you working in the United States.

 Family of J-1 Visa Holders

 Your spouse and unmarried children under 21 years of age, regardless of nationality, are entitled to J-2 classification.
 Your spouse and children are entitled to work authorization; however, their income may not be used to support you.
 To apply for work authorization as a J-2 nonimmigrant, your spouse or child would file Form I-765, Application for Employment Authorization.
 For more information on the application procedures, see the “Work Authorization” page.